|

 ports and control the western river approaches to the

 rebel states.
-The first
+The first movement of Union troops

-maintain control of the border
+was to occupy and maintain control of the border

 states, particularly Missouri and western Virginia,